 In a video posted by a Finnish researcher at F-Secure, Harry Sintonen has revealed shocking details about a new Intel loophole that he discovered in Intel’s new Active Management Technology (AMT).
 The new loophole gives colors to an IT security officer’s worst nightmares.
 It allows a hacker to gain access to the computer remotely.

 AMT provides IT departments and managed service providers with the ability to better control their device fleets and maintain corporate-grade PCs by giving them a solution for remote access monitoring.
 This same AMT can be exploited by hackers in the new loophole found by Sintonen.

-To combat the Intel loophole, the system provisioning process should be updated to make way for a strong password to be set for the AMT, or to have it dissolved altogether.
+To combat the Intel loophole, the system provisioning process should be updated to make way for a strong password to be set for the AMT or to have it dissolved altogether.
 IT should also ensure that the procedure has been followed in all machines that are in use.
-Apart from this, the device user should ensure that the device is left unguarded at no point of time; and if the user notices that the AMT password has been changed and set to an unknown value, he should consider the device as a suspect and initiate an incident response.
-Although so far no statement has been issued by Intel, users are advised to exercise caution when using their Intel-powered devices.
+Apart from this, the device user should ensure that the device is left unguarded at no point in time; and if the user notices that the AMT password has been changed and set to an unknown value, he should consider the device as a suspect and initiate incident response.
+Although no statement has been issued by Intel so far, users are advised to exercise caution when using their Intel-powered devices.